technical-zebra/Minerval-Learning/README.md

-# Minerval-Learning
+# Minerva Learning App Documentation
-A recreation of Quizlet App
+This is a recreation of Quizlet Android App